CPL LARRY DRAUGHN

 A native of Dayton, Ohio, Larry is an avid fisherman and enjoys deep sea and bass fishing, as well as hunting.
 Larry and his wife Kaytlin have two children, Garon and Addison.
 As a family, they enjoy camping and going to sporting events.
 He coaches baseball and football for his son’s teams, and his daughter is a competitive cheerleader.

-Homes For Our Troops awarded Larry with his specially adapted home in Fairborn, Ohio, on Oct.
+Homes For Our Troops presented Larry with his specially adapted custom home in Fairborn, Ohio, on Oct.
 8, 2011.
 “This specially adapted home greatly puts my mind and heart at ease by giving my family a place to always call home as I try to find my place outside the military, learning to live with my prosthetics.
 Thank you for all of your continued support and thank you to all of the men and women proudly serving our great country,” he says.